 Third, in a cloud deployment model, organizations don’t have the ability to control how and when features are delivered.
 Upgrades happen when Microsoft deploys them, so organizations need to make sure they’re using the latest version and implementing any required routine maintenance.
 Our users get updated software without the ability to manage and control training or usage patterns.
 Testing cannot always occur in a linear fashion prior to roll out.
 These can all be managed, but require us to change our approach to managing the changes.

 Lastly, we must all take a good look at our operations models as we implement cloud solutions.
-For example, capacity planning must take into account increased network traffic, business continuity plans must consider a higher dependency in internet services, and cloud monitoring needs to be considered.
-For many organizations, email is the first Tier 1 system to truly move to the cloud.
+For example, capacity planning must take into account increased network traffic, business continuity plans must consider a higher dependency on internet services, and cloud monitoring needs to be considered.
+For many organizations email is the first Tier 1 system to truly move to the cloud.

 While there are real obstacles, the opportunity is also very real.
 At Blackbaud embracing this technology has enabled us to increase our customer focus by giving our employees better tools and reducing the time we spend managing them.